 Champor Champor Restaurant Interiors Information

 To find out more about the Champor Champor Restaurant Website.
 It is located at 62-64 Weston Street, London SE1 3QJ.
 The nearest train and tube station is London Bridge.
-Current opening times listed are Monday to Friday from noon until 2.30pm for last orders.
-For dinner they are open Monday to Sunday from 6pm until 10pm for last orders.
+Check online for restaurant opening times.
 It is advisable to book a table as the restaurant gets very full.
+Enjoy your meal!

 Author: Homegirl London.
 Photographs: Homegirl London and interior photograph from the restaurant website.
 Thanks: Homeboy and Rich for dining with me.